 It is critical to ensure that all ICP documentation is compiled, properly stored and readily available after the event.
 Proper documentation will aid in investigations, inquiries, debriefs and support for financial claims and budgets.
 Everything that happens during the Response/Recovery Operations should be recorded at the ICP.
-The forms at the back of this manual are designed to aid in this process.
+The forms found in Section 6: Forms are designed to aid in this process.

-Appendix C: Toxic Gases

-Hydrogen Sulphide (H2S)
+Appendix C: Toxic Gases Hydrogen Sulphide (H2S)